Chazakah: Personal status

-The tannaic rabbi Jose ben Halafta praised the soundness of this Chazakah by labeling it a basis for the entire Halachic concept of chazakah.
+The tanna Jose ben Halafta praised the soundness of this chazakah by labeling it a basis for the entire halakhic concept of chazakah.
 It is based on this chazakah that all poskim agree—unanimously—to forbid the status quo Kohen from marrying a divorcee.

-Once a Kohen is established as a Kohein Muchzak it is a mitzvah to sanctify him and assist him in abstaining from the restriction that apply to a Kohen (for example, Prohibition of Kohen defilement by the dead).
+Once a Kohen is established as a "status quo" kohen, it is a mitzvah to sanctify him and assist him in abstaining from the restriction that applies to a Kohen.

-The chazakah of the Kohen is deemed valid and in good standing unless a valid objection to his lineage is made before a Beit-Din.
+The chazakah of the Kohen is deemed valid and in good standing unless a valid objection to his lineage is made before a beth din.